- What is a Canadian Transit Visa?

 |Estonia||Monaco||Vatican City State (must have a passport or travel document issued by the Vatican)|

-You will not be eligible to leave the airport with just a Canadian transit visa.
-You will only legally be allowed to leave the airport if you also have a valid visitor visa that allows you to visit Canada.
+You will not be eligible to leave the airport with just a Canadian transit visa while you await your connecting flight to your destination country.
+You will only legally be allowed to leave the airport if you also have a temporary resident visa like a valid visitor visa that allows you to visit Canada.

 You must always ensure that you carry your passport with you all times when transiting through Canada.
 If you don’t have your passport with you, you may either be delayed or unable to transit through Canada at all.